 Explanation: The interviewer is seeking to understand your philosophy about acting.
 While talent is key to any profession, people who succeed work hard at their job.
 This is especially true in the acting profession.
 You should be able to describe how training has helped you become a better actor and the amount of effort you put into your craft.

 Example: “While talent is important, training and hard work are what set the successful actor apart from many others who try and fail in this profession.
 No matter how talented you are, training, practice, and hard work make you better.
 There’s no such thing as an overnight success.
 If you look at any notable actor’s career, they spend a lot of time in minor roles until they get their big break.
 The opportunity which resulted in them becoming a star was due to their hard work and persistence, not luck.”

-Question: Which types of acting do you feel you are most suited to?
+Question: Which types of acting do you feel you are most suited for?

-Example: “I believe I’m best suited to roles in theater productions, which provide me the opportunity to improvise and add my own flavor to the character.
+Example: “I believe I’m best suited for roles in theater productions which provide me the opportunity to improvise and add my own flavor to the character.
 I prefer roles in which I am a leading player and either the protagonist or the antagonist of the story.
 I also enjoy roles in which I play opposite another strong character whose storyline is interwoven with my character’s.”

 Question: How do you rehearse a scene if the other actors you need to interact with in the scene are not available?

 Explanation: This is an operational question.
 Operational questions seek to understand how you go about completing a task or doing a job related to your profession.
 Operational questions are best answered directly and succinctly.